perplexed picoCTF 2025 Solution

 Static reverse engineering is the process of analyzing a compiled binary without executing it.
 Tools like Ghidra (free, NSA-developed), IDA Pro (industry standard), and Binary Ninja disassemble machine code and use heuristics to reconstruct higher-level pseudocode.
 The decompiler output isn't perfect C, but it reveals the structure of loops, conditionals, and data accesses well enough to understand the algorithm.

-When a binary is stripped (compiled without debug symbols), function names like check are replaced with addresses.
-Ghidra still finds function boundaries through prologue/epilogue pattern recognition, but you must rename them yourself as you understand their purpose.
-Symbols can sometimes be recovered by matching code patterns against known library versions - a technique called FLIRT (Fast Library Identification and Recognition Technology) in IDA.
+The byte-array literals print with signed values like (char)-0x1f because Ghidra renders signed char; that is the two's-complement of the raw byte. -0x1f equals 0xe1 at the byte level, and Python lines them up via value & 0xff when you need an unsigned reading.
+When a binary is stripped (compiled without debug symbols), function names like check are replaced with addresses; Ghidra still finds boundaries via prologue/epilogue heuristics, but you rename as you go.
+Symbols can sometimes be recovered by matching code against known library versions, a technique called FLIRT (Fast Library Identification and Recognition Technology) in IDA.

 2. Step 2Recreate the bit logic in Python